mirzahilmi/mirzahilmi/README.md

 📚 &nbsp; Sophomore majoring in Information Technology at Faculty of Computer Science, University of Brawijaya
 ⚙️ &nbsp; Actively building software & integrating open-source LLMs for possible software solutions 🤖
 🔭 &nbsp; Learning more about Distributed System, Cloud Computing and Android Development
-📂 &nbsp; Most of my projects are available on [GitHub](https://github.com/MirzaHilmi?tab=repositories) so check it out!
-❄️ &nbsp; I run NixOS btw
+❄️ &nbsp; I use Nix btw
 ## 🌐 Technology Set
 |||
 | --- | --- |